China Merchants Group: Post-Civil War split

 In 1949, following the Chinese Civil War, the company's head office was transferred together with the Republic of China government from the Mainland to Taiwan.
 On December 28, 1972, because Communist China obtained the "Chinese seat" in the United Nations, in order to prevent Communist China from taking over the assets of the original CMSNCo, the CMSNCo in Taiwan invested in Yang Ming Marine Transport Corporation, thereby transferring assets to Yang Ming Marine Transport.
-In March 1995, The Taipei-based part of CMSNCo. finally merged with Yang Ming Marine Transport Corporation.
+In March 1995, The Taipei-based part of CMSNCo finally merged with Yang Ming Marine Transport Corporation.

 Meanwhile, the People's Republic of China retained ownership of some of the company's ships and of the Hong Kong subsidiary, allowing the latter to retain its name (China Merchants Steam Navigation Company Limited) to avoid legal disputes.
 In 1950, transfer of the original core company was moved to its Hong Kong headquarters but with overall control still being retained by the PRC.

-Modern history (1978 to today)
+Modern history (since 1978)

 The company slipped into relative obscurity during the Mao era.
 This only changed with China's opening of its economy in 1978, when the free-trade zones created in China led to the company's revival.
 On 31 January 1979, Yuan Geng became the first CEO of the PRC-owned company.
 Yuan had founded the Shekou Industrial Zone in Shenzhen and was made CMG CEO following Beijing's approval of the zone proposal, making it a corner stone of the first special economic zone in Shenzhen as part of Deng Xiaoping's reformist policies.
 CMG subsequently developed a reputation for its successful Port-Park-City model, which is also referred to as the Shekou Model.

 Throughout its development of the Shekou Zone during the 1980s and 1990s, CMG got involved in business sectors beyond shipping, including investing in and operation of amenities, social and industrial infrastructures, numerous industrial ventures from containers to food manufacturing, real estate and finance.
 In 1987, it founded the first joint-stock bank in the PRC, China Merchants Bank, making it a "highways-to-banking conglomerate".

 Although CMG was involved in numerous horizontal businesses, in 2001 this was rationalized to three "core business sectors", namely transport infrastructures, financial, as well as property development and industrial park operations.